Setting Up the In-App distribution with Trigger Conditions

 Button Click Count

-Session duration
+Session Duration

-Enter time duration in minutes and seconds.
+Time duration in minutes and seconds

-A session refers to a period of continuous interaction with an app or service, starting when a user opens the app and ending when they close it or become inactive for a set amount of time.
+Duration of one mobile app session.
+A session refers to a period of continuous interaction, starting when a user opens the app and ending when they close it or become inactive for a set amount of time.

-App Usage over time
+App Usage Over Time

-This condition tracks the frequency of app engagement over different time intervals.
+These conditions track the frequency of app engagement over different time intervals.

 Condition